rust-lang/rust/active/0000-const-unsafe-pointers.md

   Here it can be seen that it is impossible for the C code to safely dereference the pointers passed in because lifetimes don't extend into the function call itself.
 The compiler could, in this case, *extend the lifetime* of a coerced pointer to follow the otherwise applied temporary rules for expressions.
-In layman's terms, this means that whenever the compiler detects a coerction of a pointer, the pointer is modified to live to the end of the "innermost enclosing statement".

   In the example above, the compiler's temporary lifetime rules would cause the first coercion to last for the entire lifetime of the call to `bar`, thereby